-This article explains routing in computer networks, covering its workings, types, and protocols, along with the advantages and disadvantages of routing for effective network communication.
-Additionally, enrolling in our networking course can help you master the concept of routing.
+This article explains routing in computer networks, covering how routing works, its types, and routing protocols.
+Additionally, enrolling in our networking course can help you master the practical concept of routing.

-The devices involved in routing are generally routers, which work in concert with networking protocols to analyze and choose the best possible path for data.
-In a well-configured network, routing plays a crucial role in ensuring optimal performance, reduced latency, and effective bandwidth utilization.
+The devices involved in routing are generally routers.
+Routers work along with routing protocols to analyze and choose the best possible path for data.
+Better routing ensures optimal performance, reduced latency, and effective bandwidth utilization.

 Static routing involves manually configuring the routing table entries by a network administrator.
 The paths are fixed and do not change unless manually adjusted.